Thank you for being a part of the Forensic Photography Symposium.

 We will be issuing certificates only after the symposium is completed and they will be made in a Dropbox folder.
 We will provide you with a link and you can download your certificate out of the folder.

-The symposium is approved for 20 ACTAR CEUs and so if you are an ACTAR member and you want credit for the symposium, just email us at firstname.lastname@example.org and let us know your ACTAR number.
-We’ll be making one submission after the symposium is over so you need to get this to us before the end of the symposium.
+The symposium will provide ACTAR CEUs.
+So if you are an ACTAR member and you want credit for the symposium, just email us at email@example.com and let us know your ACTAR number.
+We’ll provide a QR code after each ACTAR approved presentation for you to scan and get your credits.

 IAI Certification Credit